Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-programming-overview.md

 ## Error messages

-When an API error occurs, the API will return an **error** object that consists of a code and a message.
-The following table provides a list of errors that the API may return.
+When an API error occurs, the API will return an **error** object that contains a code and a message.
+The following table defines a list of errors that the API may return.

 |error.code | error.message |
 |:----------|:--------------|